 Learn how to make The BEST Roasted Turkey!
 This turkey is incredibly juicy, tender, flavorful and perfectly golden brown and crispy on the outside.
 This will be your new go to Roasted Turkey Recipe for Thanksgiving!
 I’ve also included step by step pictures below!

-Serve this Roasted Turkey with homemade cranberry sauce and creamy mashed potatoes to complete your meal.
+Serve this Roasted Turkey with my gluten-free turkey gravy, homemade cranberry sauce and creamy mashed potatoes to complete your meal.

 roasted turkey surrounded by thanksgiving sides